vipul2802/o365hq.com/content/blog/Microsoft Threat Protection.md

 MTP AIR is deep-linked into Microsoft Defender
 ATP investigations on machines that are Azure AD or Hybrid Azure AD joined and enrolled in Microsoft Defender ATP services.
-This takes advantage of the policies based on Office ATP alerts and investigations.
+This takes advantage of the policies based on Microsoft ATP alerts and investigations.
 This "signal/information sharing" between Office ATP and Microsoft Defender ATP allows this integration to happen, and to happen automatically when a